tolluset/bulchoo/README.md

-## today blog what?
+## bulchoo

-3 blogs in a day for recommendation by your interest to slack.
+Blogs in a day for recommendation by your interest to slack.

 ## Running the Service in Docker